Amdsnk/scraping-ai-chat/README.md

 - Return results in a specific JSON format

 ### Project Evolution
 I expanded this concept into a full web application while ensuring that the core API requirements were not only met but enhanced.
-This showcases my ability to see the bigger picture and create user-friendly solutions that go beyond basic specifications.

 ![image](https://github.com/user-attachments/assets/3aa24aa7-530c-46d0-a38b-d9b931dc2db0)